+Hammertoes are toes that curl up or under other toes, often causing a dislocated joint.
 One of the small toes, usually the second toe, becomes permanently flexed, curled and out of line with the other toes.
-This makes it very difficult to find comfortable shoes.
+Finding comfortable shoes can be difficult.

 Ingrown toenails may become infected and there may be minor pain when the nail is pressed.
 Fungal infections of the nail can also be painful.
 Abnormally thick, cracked, and yellowing toenails may eventually fall off.